-- Business liaison team overlaps with the County's economic role, now strengthened through recent County Deal. - Surrey County Council has also recently developed a new careers skills hub, covering the whole of the county. - Officers working with colleagues at County to enable smooth transition.
-Saving of £133k verified but Council has allocated £5 - Saving of £133k verified but Council has allocated £50k to support economic growth and local businesses via UK SPF.
+- Business liaison team overlaps with the County's economic role, now strengthened through recent County Deal. - Surrey County Council has also recently developed a new careers skills hub, covering the whole of the county. - Officers working with colleagues at County to enable smooth transition. - Saving of £133k verified but Council has allocated £50k to support economic growth and local businesses via UK SPF.
 This will include the development of a Woking Place Board, in partnership with the business community.